 1. The Customer Is Always Right

 Humility goes a long way in customer management.
-More than often your customers demand extra personalized attention which when they don’t get turn them furious.
+More than often, your customers demand extra personal attention.
 The trick is to give them what they ask!
 Even the most aggressive customer would calm down when treated with patience and respect.

 2. Staff Training